-Wisconsin vs. Minnesota is the most-played rivalry in Division I-A football.
+Wisconsin vs. Minnesota is the most-played rivalry in Division I-A football, with the 2006 meeting marking the 116th meeting.
 As soon as the final seconds of each game pass, players from the winning team run to their bench or their opponents bench to hoist what is rightfully theirs: the Paul Bunyan Axe.

 The Paul Bunyan Axe, named after the mythical giant lumberjack, was implemented in 1948 by the National W Club at the University of Wisconsin.
 It was created to replace the Slab of Bacon that went missing in the early 1940s.

 There is more at stake than just a win or loss on the team record when the Badgers and Gophers face each other on the gridiron.
 The winner of the game each fall gets to keep the Axe on its campus.

 The first meeting between Wisconsin and Minnesota dates back to Nov.
 15, 1890.
 It was just the fourth Wisconsin football game ever.
 The Gophers won the inaugural battle, 63-0, and the start of one of college footballs hottest rivalries was born.